jamiealquiza/bicache/README.md

 [![GoDoc](https://godoc.org/github.com/jamiealquiza/bicache?status.svg)](https://godoc.org/github.com/jamiealquiza/bicache)

 # bicache
-Bicache is a hybrid MFU/MRU, TTL-optional, general embedded key cache for Go.
-Why should you be interested?
-Pure MRU caches are great because they're fast, simple and safe.
-Items that are used often generally remain in the cache.
-A downside is that large, sequential scan where the number of misses exceeds the MRU cache size causes _highly used_ (and perhaps the most useful) data to be evicted in favor of _recent_ data.
-A MFU cache makes the distinction of item value vs recency based on a history of read counts.
+Bicache is a sharded hybrid MFU/MRU, TTL optional, general purpose cache for Go.

+Pure MRU (LRU eviction) caches are great because they're fast and incredibly simple; items that are used often generally remain in the cache.
+One downside is that large, sequential scan where the number of misses exceeds the MRU cache size causes _highly used_ (and perhaps the most useful) data to be evicted in favor of _recent_ data.
+A MFU cache makes the distinction of item value based on access frequency rather than recency.
 This means that valuable keys are insulated from large scans of potentially less valuable data.

 Bicache's two tiers of cache are individually size configurable (in key count, eventually data size).
-A shared lookup table is used, limited read ops to a max of one cache miss over two tiers of cache.
+A global lookup table is used to limit read ops to a max of one cache miss, even with two tiers of sharded cache levels.
 Bicache handles MRU to MFU promotions and overflow evictions at write time or on automatic interval as a background task.

 Bicached is built for highly concurrent, read optimized workloads.
 It averages roughly single-digit microsecond Sets and 500 nanosecond Gets at 100,000 keys on modern hardware (assuming a promotion/eviction is not running; the impact can vary greatly depending on configuration).
-This translates to millions of get/set operations per second from a single thread.
-Additionally, a target of roughly 10us p999 get operations is intended with concurrent reads and writes while sustaining evictions.
-More formal performance criteria will be established and documented.
+This allows millions of get/set operations per second from a single thread.

 # API